-This Memorandum of Agreement (hereinafter "MOA") establishes responsibilities and procedures pursuant to 40 CFR §271.8 for the Commonwealth of Virginia (hereinafter "State") Hazardous Waste Program authorized under Section 3006 of the Resource Conservation and Recovery Act (hereinafter "RCRA" or the "Act") of 1976 (42 U.S.C.
-6901 et seq.), as amended (Public Laws 94-580, 96-482, 98-616), (hereinafter "State Program" or "Program"), and the United States Environmental Protection Agency Region III (hereinafter "EPA").
+This Memorandum of Agreement (hereinafter "MOA") establishes responsibilities and procedures pursuant to 40 CFR §271.8 for the State of Delaware (hereinafter "State") Hazardous Waste Program authorized under Section 3006 of the Resource Conservation and Recovery Act (hereinafter "RCRA or "the Act") of 1976 (42 USC 6901 et seq.), as amended (Public Laws 94-580, 96-482, 98-616), (hereinafter "State Program or "Program"), and the United States Environmental Protection Agency Region III (hereinafter EPA).

-This MOA further sets forth the manner in which the State and EPA will coordinate in the State's administration and enforcement of the State's program and, pending additional authorization, EPA's administration of the non-authorized provisions of the Hazardous and Solid Waste Amendments of 1984 ("HSWA"), and EPA's regulations thereunder.
+This MOA further sets forth the manner in which the State and EPA will coordinate in the State's administration and enforcement of the State program and, pending additional authorization, EPA's administration of the non-authorized provisions of the Hazardous and Solid Waste Amendments of 1984 (HSWA), and EPA's regulations thereunder.
 For purposes of this MOA, references to "RCRA" include HSWA.

-This MOA is entered into on behalf of the State by the Director of the Department of Environmental Quality (hereinafter "Director") to the fullest extent of his authority to act as a representative of the Commonwealth in his capacity as Directorr, and by the Regional Administrator, EPA Region III (hereinafter "Regional Administrator").
+This MOA is entered into by the Director of Division of Air and Waste Management, Department of Natural Resources and Environmental Control (hereinafter "Director") and the Regional Administrator, EPA Region III (hereinafter "Regional Administrator").

 Nothing in this MOA will be construed to restrict in any way EPA's authority to fulfill its oversight and enforcement responsibilities and authorities under Subtitle C of RCRA.
-Nothing in this MOA will be construed to contravene any provision of 40 CFR part 271 or any other Federal law or regulation.
+Nothing in this MOA shall be construed to contravene any provision of 40 CFR Part 271 or any other Federal law or regulation.

-Further, nothing in this MOA shall be construed to restrict the Commonwealth in the administration of the State Program required in the Waste Management Act, §§10.1-1400, et seq. of the 1950 Code of Virginia, as amended, or the Virginia Hazardous Waste Management
+Further, nothing in this MOA shall be construed to restrict the State in the administration of the State Program required in Delaware Regulations Governing Hazardous Waste.